JGefroh/angular-styleguide/README.md

   * If you're going to use something over and over again, make a directive out of it.
 * Think self-enclosed, independent functionality when creating directives.
   * It cleans your code up considerable and lets you focus less on the surrounding area.
+* Place most 3rd-party libraries behind a directive.
+  * eg. if you have a library that creates a markdown editor, use it in a directive instead of in the code - it'll give you the flexibility to change it later.

 ## Routing
 * Use [ui-router](https://github.com/angular-ui/ui-router).